fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 ```

 When I’m developing fixtures, I like to see what’s running and when.
 Fortu-
-nately, pytest provides a command-line flag, --setup-show, that does just that:
+nately, pytest provides a command-line flag, --setup-show , that does just that:

 ```
-$ pytest --setup-showtest_add.py-k valid_id
+$ pytest --setup-show test_add.py -k valid_id

 =================== test session starts ===================
 collected3 items/ 2 deselected